 Prioritisation exercise: An initial prioritisation exercise will outline a programme of evidence synthesis projects pertinent to patient and public involvement (PPI) partners and a scoping review to identify global best practice to increase donation rates and reduce inequalities.

 Lived experience: We will use qualitative work with patients and families to examine critically their experiences and quality-of-life impacts of the transplant journey and identify national and international initiatives to reduce inequalities in organ donation.
-We will conduct a systematic review of available patient-reported outcome measures (PROMs) and patient-reported experience measures (PREMs) in transplant recipients and assess their content and quality (see protocol here).
-We will then map the qualitative and systematic review findings to identify the most suitable instruments for use in this patient population.
+We have conducted a systematic review, assessing the development, content, and quality of available condition- and transplant-specific patient-reported outcome measures (PROMs) that measure quality of life in solid organ transplant recipients (see protocol here and publication here).
+We have also conducted a scoping review of patient-reported experience measures (PREMs) for solid organ transplantation (see protocol here and publication here).
+We are currently undertaking a systematic review of qualitative studies exploring lived experiences of quality of life in solid organ transplant recipients (see protocol here).
+We will use the qualitative and systematic review findings to identify the quality of life outcomes and healthcare experiences that are important to this patient population.

-Evaluation: We will refine the selected PROMs and PREMs and pilot these with different groups of transplant recipients, assessing psychometric properties and patient responses.
+Evaluation: We will develop new PROMs and PREMs and pilot these with different groups of transplant recipients, assessing measurement properties and patient responses.
+A roadmap for the development of patient-reported measures can be accessed here.
 We will work with NHSBT to implement an inclusive programme to reduce inequalities in organ donation and transplantation specifically in Black, Asian, minority ethnic and marginalised communities.
 Based on our PPI prioritisation we will commence a programme of relevant evidence synthesis projects and establish living systematic reviews to ensure that our evidence remains current.

 Implementation: We will work with NHSBT to embed routine collection of PROMs and PREMs within systems.
 We will ensure that all of our research is conducted with an inequalities lens, is widely disseminated and that our prioritisation list remains relevant.